 The last week of class consists of final critiques and presentations to your class and instructors; equal in importance and intensity to final exams in other subject areas.
 Attendance at final classes and participation for final projects account for a major portion of your final grade.
 Your participation is essential to your success in the program.

 The primary goal of this program is to provide an educational experience that allows students the opportunity to focus on a passion, reflect on contemporary circumstances, and experience the pursuit of art and design topics in depth.
 This vital online experience will help students as they learn to be self-motivated, nimble, creative and critical thinkers.
 Learning outcomes include:

-- A strong understanding of foundational principles in drawing and design
+- Demonstrate a strong understanding of foundational principles in drawing and design

-- Knowledge of contemporary thinking in art and design, especially as it pertains to responses to crisis
+- Demonstrate knowledge of contemporary thinking in art and design, especially as it pertains to responses to crisis

 Each course in the Advanced Program Online has a unique schedule.
 Most courses offer multiple sections, with students selecting the schedule that works best for them at the point of registration.

-End dates: All courses end at 11:59 pm ET on the last Sunday of the final week.
-Students should make sure they’re available to participate in the class up until the class ends.
-Students will continue to have ongoing access to the class, but will not be able to engage (upload, download) after the course closes.
+End dates: All courses end at 11:59 pm ET on the last day of the session.
+Students should make sure they’re available to participate in the class up until the course ends.
+Students will continue to have ongoing access to the class, but will not be able to engage in Canvas (i.e., uploading assignments or discussions) after the course closes.

 Transcripts / Grades

 Students will receive their final grades via the Student Portal at cereg.risd.edu (not Canvas) approximately four weeks after the end of the semester.
 You can view your grades and/or print an unofficial transcript by navigating to “My Enrollment History + Transcript.”
 Grades cannot be sent by email or provided over the phone.